Verseth/ruby_json_parser/README.md

 lexer.next #=> Token(:end_of_file)
 ```

-There is a simplified API that lets use generate an array of tokens at once.
+There is a simplified API that lets you generate an array of all tokens.

 ```rb
 require 'ruby_json_parser'